PlayeRom/flightgear-addon-logbook/README.md

 7. `columns-visible` – which column should be visible in main Logbook view.

 NOTE.
-Before editing the `settings.xml` file, close the simulator.
+Before editing the `autosave.xml` file, close the simulator.

 ## Backup (for FG 2020.3 and older)